6 Pointers and Optionals

 var num: i32 = 5;

-const ptr: ?*i32 = #
+var ptr: ?*i32 = #

 But what happens if we turn the table, and mark the num object as optional, instead of the pointer object.
 If we do that, then, the pointer object is not optional anymore.
-It would be a similar (altough different) result.
+It would be a similar (although different) result.
 Because then, we would have a pointer to an optional value.
 In other words, a pointer to a value that is either a null value, or, a not-null value.

 In the example below, we are recreating this idea.
 Now, the ptr object have a data type of *?i32, instead of ?*i32.
 Notice that the * symbol comes before of ? this time.
-So now, we have a pointer that points to a value that is either null , or, a signed 32-bits integer.
+So now, we have a pointer that points to a value that is either null , or, a signed 32-bit integer.

 var num: ?i32 = 5;